For more information on the YugabyteDB node-postgres smart driver, see the following:

 Download the driver dependency

-The YugabyteDB Psycopg2 requires PostgreSQL version 11 or above (preferably 14).
+The YugabyteDB Psycopg2 driver requires PostgreSQL version 12 or later (preferably 14).

 If prerequisites are met, you can install psycopg2-yugabytedb like any other Python package, using pip to download it from PyPI:

 Or, you can use the setup.py script if you've downloaded the source package locally:

 $ python setup.py build $ sudo python setup.py install

 Learn how to perform common tasks required for Python application development using the YugabyteDB Psycopg2 smart driver.

 Load balancing connection properties

 The following connection properties need to be added to enable load balancing:

 load_balance- enable cluster-aware load balancing by setting this property to